Toporin/Satodime-Applet/README.md

 To compile the javacard code and generate a cap file, simply run `./gradlew convertJavacard`.
 The cap file will be compiled in the `build/javacard/org/satodime/applet` folder.

-To load the cap file into a blank smart card, connect a card reader with the card inserted and run `./gradlew install`
+To load the cap file into a blank smart card, connect a card reader with the card inserted and run `./gradlew install`.

+To provide installation parameters during loading, run`./gradlew install -Pparams=010104AABBCCDD`.
+Parameters should be provided as a string in hex format.

 # License